pubmob-com/pubmob/_offerings/jonreid-tdd-paint-by-numbers.md

 So you'll learn: The red-green-refactor cycle of TDD / How to focus on getting from red to green / Disciplined refactoring: moving in small, verified steps

-We'll be working on the same codebase, using Xcode 11.6.
-Check the scheduled sessions to see which are in Swift, and which in Objective-C.
+We'll be working on the same codebase, using Swift on Xcode 12.

 Your {{ site.session-lead-term }} will provide you with specific build instructions to ensure you're ready to hit the ground running.